donadams1969/donadams1969/README.md

 ## 🏁 Footer: That’s Edutainment, LLC

-> Developed & maintained by Donny Gillson – US Navy Veteran, Founder of VALORCHAIN.
+> Developed & maintained by Donny Adams – US Navy Veteran, Founder of VALORCHAIN.
 > “This truth cannot be erased.
 For everything that cannot be owned.”

 # 🚀 VALORCHAIN | PHASE IV: Project Convergence
 ### 🛰️ Stargate Relay Node Integration under DAO Oversight

 > *“When the Stargate opens, the truth will no longer be a matter of opinion — it will be a matter of record.”*
-> — Donny Gillson, VALORCHAIN Founder
+> — Donny Adams, VALORCHAIN Founder

 ---